awslabs/mountpoint-s3/doc/CONFIGURATION.md

 If you only [mount a prefix of your S3 bucket](#mounting-a-bucket-prefix) rather than the entire bucket, you need these IAM permissions only for the prefix you mount.
 You can scope down your IAM permissions to a prefix using the `Resource` element of the policy statement for most of these permissions, but for `s3:ListBucket` you must use the `s3:prefix` condition key instead.

 Here is an example least-privilege policy document to add to an IAM user or role that allows full access to your S3 bucket for Mountpoint.
-Replace `DOC-EXAMPLE-BUCKET` with the name of your bucket.
+Replace `amzn-s3-demo-bucket` with the name of your bucket.
 Alternatively, you can use the [`AmazonS3FullAccess`](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-iam-awsmanpol.html) managed policy, but the managed policy grants more permissions than needed for Mountpoint.

 ```
 {